Montandalar/ScaleImpTcl/README.md

 ResourceHacker needs to be called ResourceHacker.exe to be detected

-Optionally, you can also have upx
+Optionally, you can also have UPX

 https://upx.github.io/